Recent events in Aktau highlighted the importance of international monitoring over the trial of the oppositionists in Kazakhstan.

 The trial of the Kazakh oppositionists began on 18.08.2012 in Mangistau regional court in the city of Aktau.
 In our previous report, we informed you about violations of the international standards of fair trial which took place before the beginning of the trial.

 According to Alia Turusbekova, Vladimir Kozlov’s wife, the oppositionist intends to go on hunger strike if the judge does not consider his complaint about unauthorised persons entering his prison cell.
 According to Kozlov, he saw people inside his cell during his absence.
 However, when asked “Who are you?”, the strangers did not identify themselves – they very often behave rudely and they constantly check the politician’s cell and intercept his packages.
 Therefore, Kozlov fears for his life.
 Kozlov sent a letter of complaint from the detention facility, but the judge did not receive it.
-Observers of the “Open Dialog Foundation” assume that, most likely, the prison authorities intercepted the letter, and, therefore, denied the defendant the right to complain to the authorities.
+Observers of the “Open Dialogue Foundation” assume that, most likely, the prison authorities intercepted the letter, and, therefore, denied the defendant the right to complain to the authorities.
 Despite the fact that Kozlov publicly declared his complaint many times at the court sessions orally, the judge refused to consider it, requiring a written application.

 Interrogation of witnesses of the prosecution began in the Mangistau Court last week.